panaverse/learn-nextjs/step16_next_ecommerce/Commercial_Template_Project.md

-# First Headless Ecommerce Template Project
+# First Headless Ecommerce Commercial Template Project

 All Q3 students will start working on E-commerce Templates by forking the following Vercel Next.js project: